About Bento Boxes In Japan, All You Need to KnowKatachiware Japanese Style Tableware

 One of the elaborate varieties of the Koraku bento is normally visible during the HinaMatsuri or the Doll Festival.
 This Picnic-Set bento comprises a set of Koraku type boxes arranged one above the other within an elaborate carrying frame.
 Other components include serving plates and sake bottles meant especially for use during travel.
 The box is meant to satiate your hunger pangs whilst you move around admiring the varied doll displays.

-Another bento used during festive occasions is the Juabku bento which is similar to the multi-tiered Koraku bento, though the use of this type dates back to the beginning of the 18th century.
+Another bento used during festive occasions is the Jubako Bento Boxes which are similar to the multi-tiered Koraku bento, though the use of this type dates back to the beginning of the 18th century.
 The boxes have a glossy gold sheen and depict scenes about dressing rooms and nature which is visible when arranged one above the other.
 The lunch box acts as a convenient model to carry food for all without occupying space.

 Aisai (Love) bento boxes in Japan